On The Bit Tack and Apparel - Tack Shop in Ontario, Canada

 A couple years later we moved to a new house, leaving my gentle backyard friends behind.
 Shortly after, I began school and our kindergarten class was introduced to the library.
 I immediately found the “horse” section.
 I poured over book after book about horse care and riding in hopes that one day I would have my very own pony.
 This is how I learned to read.
 I especially like the Little Black series which I more recently sought out and purchased for my step son.

-Years passed and my attention diverted to gymnastics and over the next few years I became an accomplished gymnast competing at various levels, all the while never losing sight of my interest in horses.
+Years passed and my attention diverted to gymnastics and over the next several years I became an accomplished gymnast competing at various levels, all the while never losing sight of my interest in horses.

 On weekends I would take odd jobs around the neighbourhood to earn money to ride at the farm down the road.
 As soon as I had collected enough money I’d hop on my bike and peddled as fast as I could to see the appaloosa stallion, Domino.
 He was old, grumpy and seriously ugly but I didn’t care.
 He was a horse I was allowed to ride.